bkw777/rgb2vga/README.md

 Uses Altera DE0-Nano FPGA development board to convert analog 15Khz RGB signal to VGA 31Khz 256 color.

 This is a modified version of the original [RGB2VGA by Luis Felipe da Costa Antoniosi](https://sites.google.com/site/tandycocoloco/rgb2vga).
-(2024 - site is down.
-Bless [archive.org](https://web.archive.org/web/https://sites.google.com/site/tandycocoloco/rgb2vga))
+( 2024 - Original site is down. [archive.org](https://web.archive.org/web/https://sites.google.com/site/tandycocoloco/rgb2vga) )

 The electronics and fpga code are the same as the original.